SimonMaracine/checkers-engine/engine/protocol.md

 ## Engine -> GUI

-### ERRORCOMMAND [error message]
+### WARNING [warning or error message]

-Informs the GUI that it couldn't understand the last command, or it was invalid.
+Informs the GUI that it couldn't understand the last command, or it was invalid, or something went wrong.
 It can optionally contain an error message.